InquestGeronimo/tllm/README.md

 For further details, refer to the PEFT [documentation](https://huggingface.co/docs/peft/en/package_reference/lora) or read the blogs found at the end of this README.

-The 2nd set of parameters is regarding the training job itself:
+The following set pertains specifically to the training arguments:

 ```py
   # Trainer configuration settings